Security-Onion-Solutions/securityonion-docs/suricata.rst

 Testing Rules
 -------------

-To test a new rule, use the following utility on a node that runs Suricata (ie Forward or Import).
+To test a new rule, use the following utility on a node that runs Suricata (ie Sensor or Import).

 ::